Title

 Republic Act No. 8973 establishes the Province of Zamboanga Sibugay, carved from Zamboanga del Sur, designating Ipil as its capital and outlining its governance structure, powers, and jurisdiction.

-The municipalities of Buug, Diplahan, Malangas, Imelda, Alicia, Mabuhay, Olutanga, Talusan, Payao, Siay, Kabasalan, Naga, Ipil, Titay, R.T.
-Lim, and Tungawan comprise the Province of Zamboanga Sibugay.
+Buug, Diplahan, Malangas, Imelda, Alicia, Mabuhay, Olutanga, Talusan, Payao, Siay, Kabasalan, Naga, Ipil, Titay, R.T.
+Lim, and Tungawan.

-The Sanggunian Panlalawigan is composed of the provincial vice governor as presiding officer, regular members, presidents of the provincial chapters of the Liga ng mga Barangay, Panlalawigang Pederasyon ng mga Sangguniang Kabataan, provincial federation of councilors of component cities and municipalities, and three sectoral representatives.
+It includes the provincial vice governor as presiding officer, regular sangguniang panlalawigan members, and presidents of the Liga ng mga Barangay chapter, the Panlalawigang Pederasyon ng mga Sangguniang Kabataan, the provincial federation of sanggunian members of component cities and municipalities, and sectoral representatives.

 Analyze Cases Smarter, Faster